simple-frontend-dev/frontend-applications-split/README.md

 #### Sharing package dependencies

-With this setup, it is simple and easy to share local package dependencies between apps, these can be for examples UI modules or a horizontal enablement integration such as analytics.
+With this setup, it is simple and easy to share local package dependencies between apps.
+These can be for examples UI modules or a horizontal enablement integration such as analytics.

 #### Sharing runtime dependencies - See [Why runtime dependencies?](#Why-runtime-dependencies)

 This is where [Module Federation](https://module-federation.io/guide/start/index.html) come in handy.
-The second version of Module Federation is supported by all major bundlers and allows you to share code and resources among multiple JavaScript application at runtime.
+The second version of Module Federation is supported by all major bundlers and allows you to share code and resources among multiple JavaScript application at runtime without the need to package them.

 #### [Example setup](./examples/monorepository/different-domain-per-application-module-federation/)